Atomism: 17th century

+Northumberland circle

 One of the first groups of atomists in England was a cadre of amateur scientists known as the Northumberland circle, led by Henry Percy, 9th Earl of Northumberland (1564–1632).
 Although they published little of account, they helped to disseminate atomistic ideas among the burgeoning scientific culture of England, and may have been particularly influential to Francis Bacon, who became an atomist around 1605, though he later rejected some of the claims of atomism.
 Though they revived the classical form of atomism, this group was among the scientific avant-garde: the Northumberland circle contained nearly half of the confirmed Copernicans prior to 1610 (the year of Galileo's The Starry Messenger).
 Other influential atomists of late 16th and early 17th centuries include Giordano Bruno, Thomas Hobbes (who also changed his stance on atomism late in his career), and Thomas Hariot.
-A number of different atomistic theories were blossoming in France at this time, as well (Clericuzio 2000).
+A number of different atomistic theories were blossoming in France at this time, as well.

+Galileo Galilei

-Galileo Galilei (1564–1642) was an advocate of atomism in his 1612, Discourse on Floating Bodies (Redondi 1969).
+Galileo Galilei (1564–1642) was an advocate of atomism in his 1612 Discourse on Floating Bodies (Redondi 1969).
 In The Assayer, Galileo offered a more complete physical system based on a corpuscular theory of matter, in which all phenomena—with the exception of sound—are produced by "matter in motion".

+Perceived vs. real properties

+Atomism was associated by its leading proponents with the idea that some of the apparent properties of objects are artifacts of the perceiving mind, that is, "secondary" qualities as distinguished from "primary" qualities.
 Galileo identified some basic problems with Aristotelian physics through his experiments.
 He utilized a theory of atomism as a partial replacement, but he was never unequivocally committed to it.
 For example, his experiments with falling bodies and inclined planes led him to the concepts of circular inertial motion and accelerating free-fall.
 The current Aristotelian theories of impetus and terrestrial motion were inadequate to explain these.
 While atomism did not explain the law of fall either, it was a more promising framework in which to develop an explanation because motion was conserved in ancient atomism (unlike Aristotelian physics).